boots-edu/textbook/source/text/8-testing/testing.md

 ## Understanding what to test

-We will be using jest to write tests in Typescript.
+We will be using jest to write tests in TypeScript.
 You have already seen this in lab, but now we are going to write our own tests.
 Jest provides a format for writing tests in a simple and organized way.
 Jest can run tests on the entire system or on individual components.
 Jest can produce a coverage report to let you know which lines are not "covered" by the test (i.e. functions not called, branches not taken, etc.)